Where Do We Poop? City-Wide Simulation of Defecation Behavior for Wastewater-Based Epidemiology: Results

 \subsubsection{Temporal Variation in Pathogen Load}

 \reffig{fig:pathogen_load_fulton_infection_rates} shows the total daily pathogen load in wastewater for simulations with varying infection rates (0.1, 0.15, 0.25, and 0.5) in a population of 10,000 agents in Fulton County.
 The temporal trends closely mirror the epidemic dynamics, since pathogen shedding depends on ongoing infections.
-As transmission increases, the wastewater signal becomes stronger, peaks earlier, and declines faster as susceptible individuals are depleted.
+As transmission increases, the wastewater pathogen load becomes stronger, peaks earlier, and declines faster as susceptible individuals are depleted.
 This relationship highlights how wastewater-based surveillance provides a nonintrusive measure of outbreak scale and timing. \reffig{subfig:pathogen_ir_0_1}: With an infection rate of 0.1, pathogen levels in wastewater remain very low and fluctuate only briefly during the initial months.
-The signal disappears entirely by late spring, demonstrating that the outbreak is too small and short-lived to produce measurable contamination for an extended period.
+The simulated signal disappears by late spring, indicating that the outbreak is too small and short-lived to sustain an elevated wastewater pathogen load.
 The data indicate minimal community spread and rapid failure of the pathogen to establish sustained transmission. \reffig{subfig:pathogen_ir_0_15}: At a transmission rate of 0.15, daily pathogen loads increase gradually as infections persist longer and occur in greater numbers.
 The peak remains moderate, but the presence of a clear curve extending into late summer reflects a more prolonged and noticeable outbreak.
-Although still controlled relative to higher transmission scenarios, the pathogen maintains environmental presence for much of the year. \reffig{subfig:pathogen_ir_0_25}: With an infection rate of 0.25, wastewater contamination increases sharply.
+Although still controlled relative to higher transmission scenarios, the simulated wastewater signal persists for much of the year. \reffig{subfig:pathogen_ir_0_25}: With an infection rate of 0.25, the wastewater pathogen load increases sharply.
 Pathogen levels peak at high concentrations in late spring, matching the accelerated spread observed in disease dynamics.
-The signal then declines steadily as herd immunity builds and infection prevalence falls.
+The pathogen load then declines steadily as herd immunity builds and infection prevalence falls.
 This strong environmental signature is characteristic of a substantial and rapidly expanding epidemic wave. \reffig{subfig:pathogen_ir_0_5}: In the most aggressive transmission setting, pathogen loads escalate extremely fast and reach the highest values recorded among all simulations.
 The peak occurs early, followed by a rapid collapse once the susceptible pool is nearly exhausted.
 The brief but intense spike indicates widespread transmission compressed into a short period, making wastewater levels a highly sensitive and timely indicator of severe outbreaks.
 Overall, these results underscore that wastewater pathogen load serves as a robust indicator of epidemic scale, rising in tandem with infection prevalence and providing early warning of rapid outbreak growth.